dofusdude/dofusdude-js/docs/AlmanaxApi.md

   'filterBonusType': "experience-points", // String | ids from meta/{language}/almanax/bonuses
   'rangeFrom': new Date("2013-10-20"), // Date | yyyy-mm-dd
   'rangeTo': new Date("2013-10-20"), // Date | yyyy-mm-dd
-  'rangeSize': -1, // Number | size of the returned range 'timezone': "Europe/Paris" // String | determine what the current time is.
+  'rangeSize': -1, // Number | Size of the returned range.
+Disable to fully use the range by setting size to -1.
+  'timezone': "Europe/Paris" // String | determine what the current time is.
 If you live in Brazil, \"today\" will be hours apart from Paris.
 Use your timezone to get results relative to your location.
 };
 apiInstance.getAlmanaxRange(language, opts, (error, data, response) => {